Thursday, 6 August 2026

 As Heraclitus said some 2,500 years ago: “Nothing is permanent except change”—a saying hundreds of centuries old that is still true today and will remain so forever.
 This quote contains valuable lessons that encourage us to accept reality as it is.
 As the Buddha said in his first message after attaining enlightenment: “All things and all events are impermanent.”

-In light of the current global circumstances of the 21st century, it is essential to recognize that the changes we are witnessing must be embraced in accordance with the spirit of the sanctity of life and the impermanence of the world—which is, in reality, a paradoxical natural fact—for the sole purpose of benefiting all beings in samsara and liberating them into the emptiness of reality, the dharmadatu, with a profound sense of compassion, infinite wisdom, and bliss.
+In the global tragedy of the 21st century caused by injustice, which brings about death and planetary destruction, it is essential to recognize that what we are witnessing must be viewed in light of the spirit of the sacredness of life and the impermanence of the world—a paradoxical natural reality that is, nevertheless, always oriented toward the need to bring benefit to beings in samsara and liberate them into the emptiness of reality—the dharmadatu—with a profound sense of compassion, infinite wisdom, and bliss.

-Ultimately, in the past, many have been misled by the idea of trying to change the world.
-As the saying goes: “In the past, I tried to change the world; now I am trying to change myself.”
-It is an irrefutable fact that there is no subjective world common to all beings.
-The only things that exist in your world are your world, your being, and your existence—which are objective realities.
+Ultimately, in the past many have been misled by the idea of trying to change the world, always and only with an external attitude, but it is instead necessary to bear in mind the ancient saying: “In the past I tried to change the world; now I am trying to change myself.”
+It is an irrefutable fact that there is no single subjective perception of the world shared by all beings.
+The only things that exist in your world are your world, your being, and your existence — which are objective realities.
 It is you who have created the world you see, perceive, and experience.

-You cannot expect to become a better person, attain a better state of being, or escape suffering by trying to change the world.
-The only way to change your world is to change yourself and become the person capable of changing what you expect from the world.
+You cannot expect to become a better person, attain a better state of being, or escape suffering by trying to change the world almost magically from the outside.
+The only way to change the world is to change yourself and become the person capable of changing what you expect from the world.

 The term “world” refers first and foremost to the quality of the world.
 This quality encompasses both the individual and a single reality composed of two indispensable and interdependent energies, such as the mind and the body, or space and particles; in the same way, day and night form a single, complete day.